adityaathalye/clojure-multiproject-example-private/README.md

   clj -M:root/all:root/dev:root/test:com.acmecorp.snafuapp:cider --socket "projects/acmecorp/snafuapp/repl.socket"
   ```

-How this lets us trivially isolate REPL-specific state when we need to:
+This trick helps us conveniently access / share code from anywhere in
+the multi-project, while also being able to isolate project-specific
+REPL state when needed.

+We can automatically bootstrap custom code and settings into the
+default `user` namespace.
+This is Clojure's standard bootstrap
+behaviour.

+Every REPL is an isolated process.
+So, all bootstrapped context is
+isolated by construction.

-I've created a multi-project-level  code to bootstrap utilities into the
+I've placed my "bootstrap" code in `dev/user.clj`, right under the
-`user` namespace can sit at the project root `dev/user.clj`, in
-our case.
-It contains handy REPL utilities to manipulate `system`
+root of the multi-project.
+It contains handy REPL utilities to
-state (start / stop / restart), as well as spin up dev tools like
+manipulate `system` state (start / stop / restart), as well as spin up
+developer tools like *portal*.

-portal.
-If we have three REPLs running at independent sockets, the
+Now, if we have three REPLs running at independent sockets, then the
 state is isolated automatically, by construction.

-At the same
-time, we can access any permutation of the multi-project codebase
+/At the same time/, we can access any permutation of the multi-project
-in each REPL context.
-Thus, inert code is shared, but live state
+codebase in each REPL context.
+Thus, inert code is shared, but live
-is isolated.
+state is isolated.

 ## TEST running